-On February 3, 2021, our Registration Statement on Form S-1 (File No. 333-252061) relating to our IPO of common stock was declared effective.
+On February 3, 2021, our Registration Statement on Form S-1 (File No. 333-252061) relating to our IPO was declared effective.
 On February 8, 2021, we closed our IPO and issued 27.0 million shares of common stock, including 3.5 million shares of common stock sold pursuant to the underwriters' full exercise of their option to purchase additional shares, at a public offering price of \$25.00 per share, for aggregate net proceeds of \$626.4 million.
 Morgan Stanley & Co.
 LLC, Goldman Sachs & Co.
 LLS, J.P.
 Morgan Securities LLC, and BofA Securities, Inc. acted as joint bookrunning managers of the IPO and as representatives of the underwriters.
 No offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning 10.0% or more of any class of our equity securities or to any other affiliates.
+We hold a significant portion of the balance of the net proceeds from the offering in money market funds and short-term investments in accordance with our investment policy.
 There has been no material change in the planned use of proceeds from the IPO from that described in the prospectus filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act on February 3, 2021.